Organotitanium chemistry: Titanocene derivatives

 Attempted synthesis of "titanocene", i.e. Ti(C5H5)2, produces a fulvalene complex.
 The titanocene dimer was recognised in the 1970s but not structurally characterised until 1992, and the investigations led to many innovations on cyclopentadienyl complexes of titanium.
 Only in 1998 was a true titanocene derivative identified, the paramagnetic species (C5(CH3)4Si(CH3)3)2Ti.

 In contrast to titanocene itself, titanocene dichloride and to some extent titanocene monochloride have rich and well defined chemistries.
 Tebbe's reagent, prepared from titanocene dichloride and trimethylaluminium, is used as a methylenation agent (conversion of R2C=O to R2C=CH2).

 Tebbe's reagent adds simple alkenes to give titanocyclobutanes, which can be regarded as stable olefin metathesis intermediates.
 These compounds are reagents in itself such as 1,1-bis(cyclopentadienyl)-3,3-dimethyltitanocyclobutane, the adduct of Tebbe's reagent with isobutene catalysed with 4-dimethylaminopyridine.

 The Petasis reagent or dimethyl titanocene (1990) is prepared from titanocene dichloride and methyllithium in diethyl ether.
 Compared to Tebbe's reagent it is easier to prepare and easier to handle.
 It is also a methylenation reagent.

 The Nugent-RajanBabu reagent is a one-electron reductant used in synthetic organic chemistry for the generation of alcohols via anti-Markovnikov ring-opening of epoxides, and is generated as a dimer [(η^{5}\-Cp)2Ti(μ\-Cl)]2 and used in situ from titanocene dichloride.

 Mono-Cp compounds

 Less useful in organic chemistry but still prominent are many derivatives of (cyclopentadienyl)titanium trichloride, (C5H5)TiCl3.
 This piano-stool complex is obtained by the redistribution reaction of titanocene dichloride and titanium tetrachloride.
 With an electron count of 12, it is far more electrophilic than the titanocene dichloride with an electron count of 16.

+(C5H5)TiCl3 undergoes reductive carbonylation to [Ti(CO)4Cp]−.

 Arene complexes

 Titanium tetrachloride reacts with hexamethylbenzene to give [(η^{6}\-C6(CH3)6)TiCl3]+ salts.
 Reduced arene complexes include the oxidation states −1, 0, +1.
+In the simplest case, reduction of TiCl4 with potassium in benzene gives the deep blue salt KTi(C6H6)2.